mitmath/18336/README.md

 Good code is code that is easily understandable by others!

 Your report and presentation should both include:
-* background information for your algorithm / physical application,
+* Background information for your algorithm / physical application.
-* a review of other widely used approaches for the problem you're discussing,
+* A review of other widely used approaches for the problem you're discussing.
-* a concise mathematical description of the algorithm you're using,
+* A concise mathematical description of the algorithm you're using.
-* performance and error analysis of your implementation.
+* Performance and error analysis of your implementation.

 ## Lecture Material and Summaries